-In it, you assume the role of Panky the Panda, on an epic quest to save your kidnapped brother from evil poachers who want nothing more than to chop off his you-know-what and sell it on the black market as an aphrodesiac.
+In this homebrew 16KB adventure game for the Atari 2600/VCS, you assume the role of Panky the Panda, on an epic quest to save your kidnapped brother from evil poachers who want nothing more than to chop off his you-know-what and sell it on the black market as an aphrodesiac.

 A LEGO (R) utility program I wrote in Java.
 It allows you to open an LXF file (aka LEGO (R) Digital Designer Model file), then export an inventory of your parts into either CSV or Bricklink.com XML format.
 By exporting in Bricklink.com XML format, you can then upload your parts list onto their website and find used parts from their online distributors.

 This application is not affiliated with or endorsed by The LEGO Group in any way, in case you were too dumb to figure that out on your own. :)